-It’s reported in the news almost every day, another company has been breached and more user credentials have been leaked.
+It’s reported in the news almost every day, another company has been breached and more leaked user compromised credentials are apparent.
 With breaches occurring so frequently a potential account takeover attack on your site or application has never been higher.

 Why?
 Someone else’s stolen credentials data breach is your problem.

 When there is a reported data leak or credentials are compromised, usernames and passwords become available to purchase on the dark web or released as a publicly posted list of compromised credentials databases.
 With every new breach, the dark web comes alive with a frenzy of hidden activity.
 Hackers and fraudsters scramble to validate combinations against other websites by using sophisticated automation technologies to test credentials, either on mass, across thousands of websites, or extremely targeted against specific online services and eCommerce platforms, leading to compromised credentials in your business.

 This is becoming even easier to do particularly due to the rise in sophistication of cracking tools to automate the attacks with little knowledge of traditional hacking techniques required, plus, the widespread customers reusing the same password across multiple sites.

 Account TakeOver (ATO) is a form of fraud where a bad actor(s) will attempt to compromise the integrity of a real users account, often leveraging compromised credentials sourced from the dark web to gain something of value.

 Forrester estimates account takeover costs $7 billion in annual losses in just the financial services and insurance markets.
 This excludes retail where we see account takeover attacks costing some of our clients as much as 2.5% of their annual revenue.
 Others have also reported on this alarming rise in data breaches and ATO.
 PYMNTS.com reported a 45% increase in ATO in only the second quarter of last year while Forter also found ATO growth to be nearly 35% for the first two quarters of 2018 and Javelin Strategy & Research reported the tripling of ATO loses to organisations.
 On top of the financial loss is also the damage to customers’ faith in their online services.